LordMisfit/DV-DS-CompatPacks4/README.md

 	- Sitnatla [Heretic mapset by ArgonianLord] (loaded as a subfolder)
 	- Starship [Hexen mapset by Hamster Republic Games] (loaded as a subfolder)

-- 10xu.pk3 is included for extra 'fun' and can be loaded with any of these or even the non CompatPack games.

 HOW TO INSTALL / RUN / ETC:

  - Important - Make absolutely sure you got DV-DS-ComboPack [@ https://github.com/LordMisfit/DV-DS-ComboPack ] working right before you do anything here.
 Refer to that repository's README.md file for more information.